dune3d/dune3d-docs/usage.rst

 Clicking on an item switches to click select mode.
 In click select mode, the current selection is retained until it's explicitly modified.
 Clicking on an item adds or removes it from the current selection.

+Clicking on an item multiple times brings up the selection menu to accurately select overlapping items.
+This menu can be invoked directly by holding down :kbd:`Shift` when clicking on an item.

 Pressing :kbd:`Esc` clears the current selection and returns to hover select mode.